DC Universe: Superheroes

 Superheroes are generally accepted or even praised—Superman and the Flash actually having museums dedicated to them—by the general public, though some individuals have decided that "the metahumans" must be dealt with less passively.
 Thus, an organization called "the Dome" was formed to help superheroes who needed to fight crime across international borders; the superhero group called the Global Guardians were their main agents.
 However the Dome eventually lost out, as its United Nations backing went to the more famous Justice League.
 In general, DC Comics has led a parody of its own teams and organizations after the Watchmen storyline and the Batman run from a dark humor style which began during the 1980s and ended in the early 90s.
 Superhero teams such as the Doom Patrol and Justice League International led the writers to have a more subtle approach of semiotic dark humor with its own version of over-powered egos dominating personalities.

 The American government has had a more wary approach, however.
 Back during World War II they started "Project M" to create experimental soldiers to fight in the war, such as the Creature Commandos.
 Most of these experiments remain a secret to the public.
 Currently, the government deals with metahumans and similar beings through its Department of Extranormal Operations (DEO), and more recently A.R.G.U.S.
 Covertly, they use an organization of costumed (but non-superhuman) agents known as "Checkmate".
 The government also formed Task Force X (known as the "Suicide Squad") for "black ops".
-Most members have been captured supervillains (and thus expendable), and were strongly "encouraged" to join (often with offerings of clemency if they survived their extremely dangerous missions).
+Most members have been captured supervillains (and thus expendable and deniable assets), and were strongly "encouraged" to join (often with offerings of clemency if they survived their extremely dangerous missions).

 Outcast personalities are often relegated to the world of DCU supervillainry.
 They are then usually well versed in heists, kidnappings and robberies.
 Villains with meek powers contrive schemes of extraordinary complexity, yet—because of their simple talents—they only call the attention of powerless superheroes like Batman, or lesser superheroes like Booster Gold.
 When caught, any prison sufficient to contain these villains is suitable.
 More powerful villains strive to contest for greater goals like world domination and/or universal acclaim (from the public and their villainous peers).
 Usually more powerful enemies are imprisoned in maximum-level facilities—such as Belle Reve Penitentiary (which also was secretly Task Force X's headquarters) and even alternate dimensions or outer space—because they cannot simply be killed by a bullet, electricity, or poison.